briandowns/recipes/README.md

 # Recipes

-This is a collection of recipes I've collected recently from friends, family, and through experimentation.
+This is a collection of recipes I've created, collected from friends and family, and through experimentation.

-Feel free to use as you wish.
+Please feel free to make suggestions, recommendations, use and share!